Incorporates legacy 802.11b/g wireless devices with no degradation in 802.11n performance.

 Once plugged in, automatically joins the network and contacts the system's SmartPath Enterprise Management System (purchase separately).

-Features two built-in antennas per each of its two integrated radios to provide aggregate link speeds of 300 Mbps.
+Features dual-core processor and uses two radios to provide an aggregate link speed of 300 Mbps.

 Performs as part of a self-aware, self-healing mesh network with an easy-to-manage, distributed architecture.

-Scalable from three access points all the way up to a network of thousands.
+Scalable from three access points all the way up to a wireless network of many access points.

-Secure architecture with access enforced by per-user policies and SLAs.
+Secure architecture with WLAN access enforced by per-user policies and SLAs.

 Uses advanced WIDS and wireless VPN communications for secure, seamless roaming.

-PoE (802.3af) powered device for reduced power infrastructure needs.
+Smart PoE (802.3af/at) powered device for reduced power infrastructure needs.

 Resilient.
 No bottlenecks, no single points of failure in the SmartPath network.